Spotted Lanternfly Found in Six Additional Municipalities

-HARRISBURG – Six municipalities in currently-infested counties have been added to Pennsylvania’s Spotted Lanternfly quarantine after small populations of the invasive species were found in those areas.
+HARRISBURG – Over the past month 14 municipalities in currently-infested counties have been added to Pennsylvania’s Spotted Lanternfly quarantine after small populations of the invasive species were found in those areas.

-Affected are Alsace and Exeter townships and Lyons and St. Lawrence boroughs in Berks County, Upper Macungie Township in Lehigh County, and West Pottsgrove Township in Montgomery County.
-These detections are in municipalities adjacent to previously quarantined areas.
+Affected are Alsace and Exeter townships and Lyons and St. Lawrence boroughs in Berks County; Allentown Borough, Whitehall, South Whitehall, Upper Saucon, Lower Milford and Upper Macungie Township in Lehigh County; and Lower Pottsgrove, West Pottsgrove, Upper Frederick, and Malborough Township in Montgomery County.

 The Spotted Lanternfly is an inch-long black, red and white spotted pest and is native to China, India, Japan and Vietnam.
 It is an invasive species in Korea, where it has attacked 25 plant species that also grow in Pennsylvania.
 The pest had not been found in the United States prior to its initial detection in Berks County in the fall of 2014.